hammadxp/hammadxp/README.md

 - 🌍 I live in Faisalabad, Pakistan.
 - 🖥️ I'm currently building projects for my portfolio.
-- 📃 TypeScript and React are on my to-do list.
+- 📃 Currently learning some React libraries.
 - 🙂 I make Python scripts as a hobby.

 ### Skills